Axionis47/finsolve-abac-rag/README.md

 - Natasha / hrpass123 → hr
 - Clark / chief → c_level (admin panel visible)

 These are only for demo.
-In real life, use SSO/IdP.

 ---